BenjaminMedia/crawl_errors/README.md

     ./crawl_errors.rb http://example.com/

-You can format the domain as you like, adding a port `http://example.com:8080` or a subdomain `something.example.com`.
+You can format the domain as you like, adding a port `http://example.com:8080` or a subdomain `http://something.example.com`, but must include the protocol (http://).

-If you want the crawler to only repport actual errors (not 200 OK) you should pass the `--repport-errors-only` flag when you run the script, like this:
+If you want the crawler to only repport actual errors (not 200 OK) you should pass the `--report-errors-only` flag when you run the script, like this:

-    ./crawl_errors.rb http://example.com --repport-errors-only
+    ./crawl_errors.rb http://example.com --report-errors-only

 ## Limitations